Mte90/GlotDict/README.md

 # Update times and release

-When the developer of the extension think that a new release is ready and tested they create a new release and publish on Firefox and Chrome addons store.
-After that step we have to wait few hours for Chrome and for Firefox and all the installations will be updated automatically.
+When the developers of the extension think that a new release is ready and tested, they create a new release and publish it on Firefox and Chrome addons stores.
+Then, we have to wait a few hours for Chrome and Firefox.
+After that, all installations will be updated automatically.

 # Additional resources